opral/monorepo/source-code/cli/README.md

 npx inlang [command]
 ```

 If one of the commands can't be found, you are probably using an outdated version of the CLI.
-You can always get the **latest version** by running `npx inlang@latest [command]`.
+You can always get the **latest version** by running `npx @inlang/cli@latest [command]`.

 ## Commands